jsub1/AdlerSubtitles/README.md

 BYOD Captioning
 ===============
 This project is designed to display subtitles at predeteremined intervals for BYOD (Bring Your Own Device) captioning.
 There is a JSON file that is an array of subtitles that have both a text and time properties.
-The script of the Adler Planetarium's Cosmic Wonder is provided as an example in CosmicWonder.json.
+The script of the Adler Planetarium's Cosmic Wonder skyshow is provided as an example in CosmicWonder.json.
 Settings can be modified in the config,json file.

 config.json options:
   * textColor: Sets the color of the body text.